Diversification is not a free lunch

 Co-CEO

 Donald joined Trium in October 2017 as Co-CEO.
-He is a Trium Multi-Strategy Co-Portfolio Manager and a member of the Trium Investment Committee.
+He is a Trium Multi-Strategy Co-Portfolio Manager and a member of the Trium Multi-Strategy Committee.
 Donald began his career in finance in Fixed Income Sales at Goldman Sachs in 1987, moving to Prime Brokerage Sales in 2000, where he was responsible for Relative Value, Multi-Strategy, Credit and Global Macro hedge funds.
 From 2003-2008 Donald was Managing Director of Prime Brokerage for EMEA at Merrill Lynch.
 In 2008 Donald moved to the buy-side, as Head of Hedge Funds at New Star Asset Management/Henderson Global Investors where his responsibilities included being Co-Portfolio Manager of two Fund of Hedge Funds.
 Donald was an Investment Director at TT International (2010-2012) before joining Old Mutual Global Investors (2012-2017) as Managing Director of Alternatives, where his responsibilities included being a member of the Style Premia Investment Committee.
 Donald read Philosophy, Politics & Economics at The Queen’s College, Oxford where he received an MA.
 He is a CFA Charterholder and holds the CFA Certificate in ESG Investing.

 Share on